 Recipe notes and suggestions:

-Pies are always at their very best on the day they’re baked but can be stored in the fridge for 2-3 days.
+Pies are at their best on the day they’re baked, but can be stored in the fridge for up to 2 days.

-My favourite way of enjoying blackcurrant pie is with *custard, but as with any pie, fresh cream and *ice-cream works wonderfully too!
+I love blackcurrant pie is with *custard, but as with any fruit pie, fresh cream and *ice-cream works wonderfully too.

 For now,